 Steve Jobs screenwriter, Aaron Sorkin, said he discussed the movie with Lisa Brennan-Jobs before making it and calls her the "heroine of the film."

 According to Business Insider, Sorkin also said, "At first I didn't know what I was looking for.
-Lisa didn't speak to Walter Isaacson when Walter was writing the book because her father was alive at the time.
+Brennan-Jobs didn't speak to Walter Isaacson when Walter was writing the book because her father was alive at the time.
 But she was willing to speak to me.
 She was able to tell stories about her father that weren’t necessarily flattering stories, but she would tell the story and then show me how you could see he really did love her."